Ishaa-23/Automate_Go_Java/gosdk/README.md

-# Go API client for EmployeeAPI
+# Go API client for Employee

 Endpoints of CRUD of employee and displaying results of student.